kjaredic/accord/README.md

 ## Security notice

 This protocol in no way curates the swapped assets.
 It's possible to brick both the execution and calcelation of a swap.
 However only the maker can brick himself out of ETH, all other failures result in an invalid and non executable swap.
 It's at the makers and takers behest to review the swapped assets before spending gas on approvals.

+## Gas usage

+For N assets to be swapped between two parties the theoretical best solution would be N transfers.
+This protocol uses N approvals + N transfers with an overhead of ~140k gas (about the same as two erc20 transfers).
+This cost isn't evenly split between the parties, they each pay for their own approvals, however, the taker pays for all the transfers and the overhead.
+There are other costs not considered like memory expansion, which does add up with a large N.

+The gas cost of maker canceling the swap is fixed at around the same ~140k gas.